kr40/hsdeckgen/README.md

-# HS Deck Generator
+# HS Deck Info

+## !!
+Still a work in Progress

-- This is a simple deck generato which provides basic info of the deck code.
+- Simple app that generates some basic info about the deck
-- I will be working on this to add additional features.
-- I made this as practice and a tool I can use for myself
+- This is a simple tool I made for my use, I will keep on adding features to it

+## Thanks for checking it out